apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 System service offerings provide a choice of CPU speed, number of CPUs, tags, and RAM size, just as other service offerings do.
-But rather than being used for virtual machine instances and exposed to users, system service offerings are used to change the default properties of virtual routers, console proxies, and other system VMs.
+But rather than being used for Instance and exposed to users, system service offerings are used to change the default properties of virtual routers, console proxies, and other system VMs.
 System service offerings are visible only to the CloudStack root administrator.
 CloudStack